benkeser/info-550-final-project/README.md

 ### Renv project library managment

 The lockfile called 'renv.lock' contains information about the R packages related to the project.
 There is a rule included in the Makefile that runs the renv::restore() command with all prompts automatically selected to synchronize the project library.
+Run this rule by executing 'make install'.

 ## Final Report